Tuesday, 21 January 2014

 Here it is:

 .....and it seems to me at any rate to continue to reinforce that which doesn't work-or more accurately is perceived not to work.
-It's been around 11 years since I worked in Education on an employed basis.
-Here were some "folk rules" that emerged during the mid eighties onwards:
+Here are some "folk rules" that emerged during the mid eighties onwards:

 • If a school changes its name-it's in trouble